How do you improve diversity without using controversial strategies like quotas and positive action?

 Unconsciously, we form impressions of the world around us that sometimes means we fail to see it on its merits, and this can be particularly the case when we’re cognitively overloaded like when we’re tired, time-poor, or have lots of choices to make.

-How does this relate back to hiring?
-Well rough estimates suggest that recruiters and hiring managers spend as little as 10 seconds reading your CV or resume before they decide whether they want to bring you in for interview.
+Rough estimates suggest that recruiters and hiring managers spend as little as 10 seconds reading your CV before they decide whether they want to bring you in for an interview.

 And we know that for many roles, there are upwards of 100 candidates for every job advertised.